Mannequin (1987 film): Home media

-Mannequin was released on VHS, Betamax, and digital stereo LaserDisc format in September 1987 by Cannon Films through Media Home Entertainment.
+Mannequin was released on VHS, Betamax and digital stereo LaserDisc format in September 1987 by Cannon Films through Media Home Entertainment.
 The film was released on DVD by MGM Home Entertainment on October 7, 2004, in a widescreen Region 1 DVD, and was later re-released to DVD on January 16, 2008, in a new double feature edition with Mannequin Two: On the Move as the second disc.
 Mannequin was released on Blu-ray for the first time by Olive Films (under license from MGM) on November 3, 2015.

 Sequels and legacy

 In 1991, a sequel called Mannequin Two: On the Move was released and was directed by Stewart Raffill.
 It was nowhere near as profitable, grossing under $4 million, and was dubbed as "one of the worst follow-ups ever made".
 In 2010, Gladden Entertainment executives were said to be in the "early development" stage of the remake, envisioning a plot of the man crushing on a "laser display hologram" as opposed to a mannequin.
 However, no further details were made public about its development.
 An original mannequin prop was located by Philadelphia brand South Fellini in 2019 and has been placed on display in the company's boutique.
-The film was also parodied by James Corden and Victoria Beckham in 2017 on The Late Late Show with James Corden as a precursor to the Carpool Karaoke segment.
+The film was also parodied by James Corden and Victoria Beckham in 2017 on The Late Late Show with James Corden as a precursor to a Carpool Karaoke segment.